1. Why has the University cancelled Convocation ceremonies for 2020 and Spring 2021?

 Also, please note that deferring graduation could have implications if you are applying to graduate school or considering employment options.
 Please consult with an academic advisor or your registrar’s office.

-Due to the extremely large size of our graduating classes and the space limitation of our venue (Convocation Hall), regrettably it is not possible for 2020 graduates to attend a ceremony scheduled for graduates in Spring or Fall 2021.
+Due to the extremely large size of our graduating classes and the space limitation of our venue (Convocation Hall), regrettably it is not possible for Spring 2021 graduates to attend a ceremony scheduled for graduates in Fall 2021 or Spring 2022.

 We appreciate that the cancellation of convocation will come as a huge disappointment to our graduating students, their families, friends, teachers and mentors.
 We take enormous pride in your accomplishments, and we want to give you the send-off you deserve.
 Please continue to consult this website for updates on alternative plans.

-6. What does the cancellation of Convocation 2020 mean for families and guests?
+6. What does the cancellation of Spring Convocation 2021 mean for families and guests?

 7. What is the difference between a convocation ceremony and a graduation ceremony?